1. What Are Other Volumes in Container?

-1. What Are Other Volumes in Container?
+# 1. What Are Other Volumes in Container?

 In APFS, the new file system that Apple introduced to macOS High Sierra and later, a container is similar to a partition in other file systems.
-A physical disk could have multiple containers and a container includes mutiple virtual volumes, which all share the storage space of the container.
+A physical disk could have multiple containers and a container includes multiple virtual volumes, which all share the storage space of the container.
 For example, a standard macOS startup APFS container includes volumes as follow:

-Macintosh HD: the volume with macOS software system installed, which usually shown in Disk Utility as Macintosh HD.
+- Macintosh HD: the volume with macOS software system installed, which usually shown in Disk Utility as Macintosh HD.

-Preboot: the volume that manages boot, which is created during macOS High Sierra update to support booting to Macintosh HD.
+- Preboot: the volume that manages boot, which is created during macOS High Sierra update to support booting to Macintosh HD.
 It is usually hidden.

-Recovery: the volume that contains recovery system of your Mac, which you can boot into by holding CMD + R during startup.
+- Recovery: the volume that contains recovery system of your Mac, which you can boot into by holding CMD + R during startup.

-VM (Virtual Machine): the volume that supplements your RAM to store files like sleepimage, swapfile, which is too large for RAM to run.
+- VM (Virtual Machine): the volume that supplements your RAM to store files like sleepimage, swapfile, which is too large for RAM to run.
 So VM volume usually takes up most of the storage space.

 Although we know what other volumes in container are, it doesn't mean that we can easily get rid of other volumes in container.
 In fact, we cannot completely delete other volumes in container on Mac because they are important for the system to run.
 However, there are ways to stop other volumes from increasing or reduce the space that other volumes using.

-2. Thoroughly Clear Your Mac to Release Memeory Space
+# 2. Thoroughly Clear Your Mac to Release Memeory Space

 To get your storage from other volumes, you can use FonePaw MacMaster (opens new window).
-FonePaw MacMaster is an application that can clear caches, logs, iOS backups, iOS update files, mail attachments, apps and app data, duplicate photos and files, large and old files, browsing history, etc. on Mac to get more free space.
-It is an useful application when you are facing "your startup disk is almost full" warning while other volumes in container is eating up your space.
+FonePaw MacMaster is an application that can clear caches, logs, iOS backups, iOS update files, mail attachments, apps, and app data, duplicate photos and files, large and old files, browsing history, etc. on Mac to get more free space.
+It is a useful application when you are facing "your startup disk is almost full" warning while other volumes in container is eating up your space.
 Just let the application scan through your Mac and find out files or application that are taking up most of your space.
 Then you just have to click Clean to get rid of them.

-3. How to Remove Other Volumes in Container in Storage
+# 3. How to Remove Other Volumes in Container in Storage

 There are also some fixes shared by Mac users who have successfully regained storage space from other volumes in container.
 Hopefully one of them may work on your case.